2017–18 Big Ten Conference men's basketball season: 2018 NBA draft

 The following All-Big Ten selections were listed as seniors: Ohio State's Jae'Sean Tate, Purdue's Vincent Edwards and Isaac Haas.
 Additionally, Michigan State's Miles Bridges and Jaren Jackson Jr. announced that they would enter the draft and sign with an agent.
 Penn State's Tony Carr also announced he would enter the draft and sign with and agent.
 Moritz Wagner hired an agent.
 Several other players announced that they would test the draft process, but did not hire an agent, including Wisconsin's Ethan Happ, Purdue's Carsen Edwards, Nebraska's James Palmer Jr., Michigan State's Nick Ward, Michigan's Charles Matthews, and Indiana's Juwan Morgan.
 These players all withdrew from the draft and returned to school.

 Four 2017–18 Big Ten Conference men's basketball season players were drafted in the first round of the 2018 draft (Jaren Jackson Jr. — 4th, Bridges — 12th, Kevin Huerter — 19th, Wagner — 25th) and eight were drafted overall in the draft (Justin Jackson — 43rd, Bates-Diop — 48th, Carr — 51st, Edwards — 52nd).

+Pre-draft trades

+Before the day of the draft, the following trades were made and resulted in exchanges of draft picks between the teams below.

+Draft-day trades

+Draft-day trades occurred on June 21, 2018, the day of the draft.